oshriv65/HangMan-Game/README.md

 * [Contact](#contact)

 ## General info
-- This project is simple "Hangman" game, i created that as part of my course i toke in python :smile:.
-- In this game you need to guess the word, letter by letter until you got the full word.
+- The game is simple you need to guess the word, letter by letter until you got the full word.
-- you have 7 tries but you can change the number of tries in the code, that up to you.
+- You have 7 tries but you can change the number of tries in the code, that up to you.

 ## Technologies
 Project is created with: